Edgar Allan Poe Statue

 Moses Jacob Ezekiel was a Richmond-born, Berlin-educated Jewish Confederate army veteran with an Italian knighthood.
 The last commission of his life was from the Edgar Allan Poe Memorial Association to sculpt the Poe statue for Baltimore.
 A fire, an earthquake, a world war, and the death of the sculptor later, Ezekiel’s statue was unveiled in 1921.

 Now, it might seem weird to adorn the throne of Poe with angels (or to adorn it with muses only to have some random visitor dub them angels for a web site).
 In fact, demons and black cats might seem to be better suited.
 But Poe’s work is actually resplendent with angels.
 Israfel, Oinos and Agathos, the Angel of the Odd.
 The Raven itself even boasts a hands-worth of angel references.
 He was, after all, a master of the ethereal as well as the horrific.
-Now, at the time that I took the picture of his statue, I wasn’t doing it to document it for a web site, so I didn’t get the side-view angle that I should have to show you the angels.
-Mostly I was just documenting the fact that I existed.
-Horrible story, that one.
-But those images are probably available elsewhere on the Web for your secondhand-experience pleasure.
-Don’t leave yet, though, please.

 Back to my earlier point, Poe seems to be half-rising from the throne in which he’s permanently a part.
 Like he’s uncomfortable.
 In a perpetual state of uncomfortability, in fact.
 With what?
 Fame?
 Existence?
 Life?
 His art?
 Doesn’t matter.
 I adore the sentiment as is.
 It’s like he wants very much to get up and be elsewhere.
 Or, at the very least is asking for an easier chair.
-This interpretation is, of course, not at all what the sculptor intended.

 For some reason, in my mind, I always compare Ezekiel’s statue of Poe to Daniel Chester French’s statue of Abraham Lincoln at the Lincoln Memorial in DC.
-Try it with me.
 Like Poe, Abe’s enthroned in a squarish chair.
 However, the two statues couldn’t be more opposite.
 Abe’s depicted regally, stately, gigantically, in expensive white marble, calmly overseeing his realm.
 He’s been sculpted to be worshipped, and the Greek temple that surrounds him supports this idea.
 Ezekiel’s Poe is small, black, bronze, adorned to a point, and Poe, instead of sitting peacefully, shifts in his seat.

 One statue makes us want to venerate, the other makes us want to apologize for putting the subject through anything.
 It’s as if we’re pretty confident how to honor a man like Lincoln, but we’re more trepidatious on how to adequately honor the likes of a man whose gifts were such as Poe’s.
 Ezekiel gave it a superb go, though.
 Personally, I just want to stick a poker table between the two and see what kind of conversation ensues.